$\alpha$Surf: Implicit Surface Reconstruction for Semi-Transparent and Thin Objects with Decoupled Geometry and Opacity: Method

-\paragraph{Regularization} We additionally apply regularizations to enforce smooth surfaces and mitigate the artifacts inherited from initialization.
-First, a surface convergence loss is applied to each ray-surface intersection with non-trivial truncated opacity to encourage different level sets to converge together, as a single level set is sufficient to represent multiple disconnected surface patches:

 where $\tilde{t}$ is the depth of the sample with the highest rendering weight $w(t_i) = T^*_{\alpha}(t_i) \alpha^*(t_i)$ on the ray, and $\mathbb{I}$ is the indicator function.
-This loss remedies the out-growing surfaces initialized from the sparse density floaters by encouraging them to move towards the actual surface location.
-The surface is also smoothed via a combination of an L1 normal smoothness regularization and a total variation (TV) loss applied on the surface field:
+This loss remedies the out-growing surfaces initialized from multi-level sets by encouraging them to move towards the actual surface location.
+The surface is also smoothed via a combination of an L1 and squared L2 normal smoothness loss and a total variation (TV) loss applied on the surface field:

-where $\mathcal{V}$ contains the spatial coordinates of all voxels, $\nabla \hat{\delta}(\mathbf{x})$ is the surface gradient at vertices obtained using finite differences on the adjacent grid values.
+where $\mathcal{V}$ contains the spatial coordinates of all voxels, $\nabla \hat{\delta}(\mathbf{x})$ is the surface gradient at voxel grids obtained using finite differences on the adjacent grid values.
 Note that normal regularization is applied regardless of whether the voxel contains a valid surface or not, as it can help to smooth the overall surface field instead of just the actual surface.
-While the normal regularization $\mathcal{L}_\mathbf{n}$ encourages smooth surfaces in a local scope, it alone struggles to remove redundant inner surfaces. $\mathcal{L}_\delta$ is more effective for regularizing redundant surfaces with large errors; see Figure \ref{fig:abla_crop}.
+While the normal regularization $\mathcal{L}_{\mathbf{n}_1}, \mathcal{L}_{\mathbf{n}_2}$ encourages smooth surfaces in a local scope, it alone struggles to remove redundant inner surfaces. $\mathcal{L}_\delta$ is more effective for regularizing redundant surfaces with large errors; see Supplementary.
 Note that the use of $\mathcal{L}_\delta$ is only possible because our implicit surface field is not an SDF and does not need to satisfy the Eikonal constraint.

 Finally, we regularize the opacity field with a weight-based entropy loss adapted from~\cite{infonerf} on each ray and an L1 sparsity loss: